Documents Created by Business Analysts

 • UAT Progress Report

-2. It is pertinent to list down the documents prepared by a business analyst (We are also including the Product Owner) in projects following Agile Methodologies separately:
+It is pertinent to list down the documents prepared by a business analyst (I am also including the Product Owner) in projects following Agile Methodologies separately:

 • User Story Cards